StadiumsFIH Hockey World CupHockey

 Kalinga Stadium

-It features opportunities for basketball, tennis, field hockey, wall climbing, soccer, table tennis, swimming, and volleyball.
+It features basketball, tennis, field hockey, wall climbing, soccer, table tennis, swimming, and volleyball opportunities.

 The venue also has 8 artificial tracks for athletics and excellent performance grounds.
 It has India’s first pink and blue water-based AstroTurf that meets Olympic standards.